zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 # Tag the artifact
 zenml artifacts update iris_dataset -t sklearn

-# Tag the artiact version
+# Tag the artifact version
 zenml artifacts versions update iris_dataset raw_2023 -t sklearn
 ```

 {% endtab %}
 {% endtabs %}

-This will assign tags "sklearn" and "pre-training" to all artifacts created by
+This will assign tags `sklearn` and `pre-training` to all artifacts created by
 this step, which can later be used to filter and organize these artifacts.

 To learn more about artifacts, please refer to the [Advanced section on artifact management](../advanced-guide/data-management/).